yt-project/yt-4.0-paper/manuscript.md

 ### Governance

 Between the publication of the first paper and this paper, the `yt` project instituted a form of governance involving a steering committee, a set of "members" of the project, and a defined process for developing improvements and enhancements (the YTEP, or `yt`-enhancement-proposal process).
-YTEPs are discussed in [sec:ytep].
+YTEPs are discussed in @sec:ytep.
 The systems developed account for a number of important procedures, mostly related to decision-making, but do not address pressing community needs such as community standards for conduct, changes in committee composition, sub-project coordination, or the transition of members and developers to "emeritus" status.